samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 As you may know, there are many other things you must do to protect your Laravel applications to make them apt for mission-critical scenarios (such as disabling web browser-based error reporting to stop sensitive application details being visible to a possibly malevolent party).
 Nevertheless, Laravel ensures a much more secure application by disregarding these five everyday-attack vectors.

-Indeed, Laravel is the reason behind renewed interest of developer community in PHP development.
+Indeed, Laravel is the reason behind the renewed interest of developer community in PHP development.
 As a free, open-source PHP web framework, created by Taylor Otwell and intended for the development of web applications following the model–view–controller (MVC) architectural pattern and based on Symfony, Laravel took over Zend, CakePHP, Yii and CodeIgniter in terms of popularity within a few years of its introduction.

 A major reason is this that it is much securer than other frameworks and more apt for mission-article applications.